pandemicsyn/swift-informant/README.md

 Swift Proxy Middleware to send events to a [statsd](http://github.com/etsy/statsd/ "statsd") instance.

 **After** the request has been serviced (using a event posthook) it will fire a statsd counter incrementing the request method's status code.
 It breaks these up by whether the request was an operation on an Account, Container, or an Object.
-In addition to the counter a timer event is fired for the request duration of the event, as well as counter for bytes transferred.
+In addition to the counter, two timer event's are fired for the request duration as well as time until start_response was seen.
+If present a counter for bytes transferred is included as well.

 Counter Sample:

     obj.GET.200:1|c

-Timer Sample:

-    duration.acct.GET.200:140|ms
+Timer Sample (duration, and start_response_time:

+    acct.GET.200:140|ms
+    srt.acct.GET.200:11|ms

 Bytes Transferred Sample: